 At the F8 conference (Facebook developers conference) in April, Mark Zuckerberg said that "Facebook is making the camera the first augmented reality platform.”
 And while Apple beat them to it, social media networks have been incorporating AR technology in their apps for years, like the face filters feature for example.

 In 2017, we saw the next augmented reality evolution on the back camera with Snapchat’s animated Bitmojis (and widely used dancing hotdog) and Facebook’s Camera Effects, bringing a fantasy world to the real world.
 Snapchat and Facebook also opened up AR studios, allowing brands to design their own AR characters and scenes.

-We expect to see huge developments in AR throughout 2018, making it more commonplace as brands explore new ways to tell a story and engage with users.
+We expect to see huge developments in AR, making it more commonplace as brands explore new ways to tell a story and engage with users.

 In 2018 we’ll see the rise of organizations integrating social media into HR efforts and leveraging employees as brand advocates, possibly over influencers.
 Consumers demand a human connection with the brands they follow and connecting them with your employees (the people behind the brand) provides a great opportunity to establish closer relationships with customers.
 When it comes to influencing your audience, finding the right person to represent your brand is critical.
 Who knows and represents your brand better than your employees?

 If you’re interested in learning about how your organization can integrate social into HR initiatives, read more here.

 Trends, platforms and content formats will always be changing, especially when it comes to social media.
 One of the most important ways that brands can continue to be strategic and remain relevant in this ever-changing environment is to focus on knowing their target audience/demographic.

 Learn more about our audience insights by reading Social Listening for Audience-Led Account Planning.